linzino7/Fast_RCNN_mmdet/README.md

 3. [Inference](#Inference)

 ## Dataset Preparation
-All required files except images are already in data directory.
-If you generate CSV files (duplicate image list, split, leak.. ), original files are overwritten.
-The contents will be changed, but It's not a problem.

 ### Prepare Images
 After downloading images and spliting json file, the data directory is structured as:
 ```